MariaL2000/NCBI-API-DJANGO-JWT/README.md

 </div>

 This a **useful** project that use **JWT** as protect system to get autenticate users , the goal is find DNA sequences using the NCBI database API to get your most important data.
+Is the start of the project, in a future we can work on a better frontend but the idea is a functional an usefull backend.

 **Here you will find:**